danielsaidi/iExtra/README.md

 ## Demo Application

 This repository contains a demo application.
-Open the `iExtra` project, then run the `iExtraExample` target to try different types of action sheets.
+To run it, open and run the `iExtra` project.
+The app is empty, but you can use it to try out various parts of iExtra.

 ## Install